Computational Biology and Health Genomics

 2012 PhD in Theoretical Physics, University of Cologne, Germany

 Mutation, selection and stochasticity combine to leave their footprint in genetic data.
-With the proper tools and analyses, the resulting information can be leveraged to obtain estimates of selection, uncover mutational processes, and more intricate evolutionary dynamics.
-I am interested in a variety of topics in the field of genetics, with a strong focus on cancer as an evolutionary system and selection as a readout.
-However, analysis of human genetic data and mutational signatures will also remain of interest.
-The main focus of the group is the quantitative description of evolutionary processes, through the development of new probabilistic models and computational methods.
+With the proper tools and analyses, the resulting information can be leveraged to describe mutational processes, obtain estimates of selection, and reveal more intricate evolutionary dynamics.
+We are interested in the quantitative description of evolutionary processes through the development of new probabilistic models and computational methods.

 Cancer Bayesian Selection Estimation (CBaSE)